Low Sperm Count Treatment for Getting PregnantFertility Treatment

 How to Increase Sperm Count?

 It would help if you modified your lifestyle and diet to increase sperm count and boost male fertility.
-Factors that affect testosterone level will have the greatest impact on sperm quantity and quality.
-In general, to increase sperm production and minimize its abnormalities, it is recommended to observe the following care on how to increase sperm count:
+Factors that affect testosterone levels will impact sperm quantity and quality the most.
+In general, to boost sperm count and minimize its abnormalities, it is recommended to observe the following care on how to increase sperm count:

 Avoid taking hot baths

 The ideal temperature for sperm production is about 34.5.
-Studies show that men who avoid taking hot baths have experienced a 50% increase in sperm production.
+Studies show that men who avoid hot baths have experienced a 50% increase in sperm production.

 Reduce your stress and anxiety.

 Stress and anxiety can highly endanger the body's immune system and sperm production.
 When you have mental stress, your body focuses on survival and reduces its attention to other activities, such as sperm production.
 So, reducing your anxiety is considered an efficient low sperm count treatment.

 In addition to all the harm smoking does to the body, it drastically reduces sperm count.
 Therefore, if you wish to have a child, you should quit smoking to improve your sperm count.

 Do not wear tight underwear.

-The reason that the testicles are placed in sacs outside the body is that they must be at a cooler temperature than body temperature.
+The testicles are placed in sacs outside the body because they must be cooler than the body temperature.
 Wearing tight underwear gets the testicles close to the body and increases their temperature.
 So, by wearing loose and comfortable underwear, you can improve sperm count.

 Limit the use of laptops and cell phones.

-Studies have shown that there is a direct relationship between using a laptop connected to Wi-Fi and the reduction of sperm count.
+Studies have shown a direct relationship between using a laptop connected to Wi-Fi and the reduction of sperm count.
 Also, putting the cell phone in the pants' pocket exposes the testicles to electromagnetic waves and weakens the sperm.
-Therefore, it is better to reduce the use of electromagnetic devices.
+Therefore, it is better to reduce the use of electromagnetic devices to boost sperm count.